Is Your Kodi Not Working? Here is How to Fix Common Kodi-Related Issues in 2023

 Remove recently installed add-ons, updates, or builds

-Hardware acceleration is one of the main causes of Kodi crashes, particularly on Android.
+Hardware acceleration is one of the main causes of Kodi not working, particularly on Android.
 You could try turning this option off to see if the issue goes away.
 Doing this is simple: from the Kodi home screen, click the gear icon to go to the settings menu.

-Next, click Player settings.
+Next, click on Player Settings.
 At the bottom of the page, you’ll find another gear icon with the word “Basic” beside it.
-Click this three times and it should turn to “Expert”.
-Now highlight the Video tab, scroll down to the bottom of the list on the right and disable the Allow hardware acceleration – DXVA2 option.
+Click this three times, and it should turn to “Expert.”
+Now highlight the Video tab, scroll down to the bottom of the list on the right, and disable the Allow hardware acceleration – DXVA2 option.
 Restart Kodi and see if the crashing persists.

-Kodi doesn’t have any built-in tools that allow you to do this, so you’ll have to install the Indigo addon from the TVAddons repo.
+Kodi does not have any built-in tools that allow you to do this, so you’ll have to install the Indigo add-on from the TVAddons repo.
 Once installed, click the Maintenance Tools tab, then the Clear Cache button on the right.

-If the steps above do not solve your issue, you might want to consider doing a fresh Kodi installation.
+If the steps above do not solve your issue, and you are still left with the Kodi app not working, you might want to consider doing a fresh Kodi installation.
 You can either do this manually by downloading your preferred version from https://kodi.tv/download or by using the Indigo tool’s Factory Restore option, found under the Maintenance Tools tab.